Experienced Portland OR Car Accident Attorneys Ready To Serve You

 - Take Photos – Take lots of photos of the scene of the accident.
 Take photos of the damage to each of the vehicles involved, and be sure to capture the other driver’s license plate.

 - Collect Insurance Information – Collect the insurance information from each of the other drivers involved in the accident.
 You can either write down the other drivers’ insurance information or take photos of their insurance cards (both sides) with your phone.

 - Collect Witnesses’ Contact Information – If anyone witnessed the accident and stopped to help, ask for their name, phone number, and email address to give to your attorney.

 - Stay Calm and Be Patient – Do your best to stay calm.
 And no matter what happened, do not act aggressively toward any of the other drivers.
-Be patient waiting for the police and EMTs to do their jobs.
+Be patient while waiting for the police and EMTs to do their jobs.
 If you need a tow truck, make sure you know where your vehicle is being taken before it gets towed.

 If you are at home or in the hospital recovering after the accident, you should: